Girl Asleep (film): Critical response

-On Rotten Tomatoes, which categorizes reviews only as positive or negative, 82% of 38 reviews of the film are positive; the average rating is 6.70/10.
-The website's critics consensus reads, "Girl Asleep takes a singularly quirky look at adolescence with a distinctive visual style and a refreshing perspective that belies the story's period setting."
 According to Metacritic, which compiled 12 reviews and calculated a weighted average score of 67 out of 100, the film received "generally favorable reviews".

 Jane Howard of The Guardian praises the film giving it 4 out of 5 stars and said that "It’s remarkable how comfortable the oddities we might associate with theatre sit on the screen". and further stating "The rich colours popping from cinematographer Andrew Commis’s 4:3 aspect ratio draw us back into an Australia of the past.
 Production and costume designer Jonathon Oxlade also embraces the 70s in all of its oddities and excess.
 And yet Myers always grounds her characters and their stories in a recognisable reality, drawing out delicate and nuanced performances.
 Even when the fantasy and magic reaches a peak, we still feel passionately engaged with the humanity."

 Simon Foster of Screen-Space gave the film 4.5 out of 5 stars and said "As Greta embraces her blossoming self, so to does Australian cinema welcome another memorable movie heroine."

 Cat Kusmuk-Dodd of The Upside News states "Both Greta’s journey through her everyday life and into her imaginary world make for a visually pleasing experience, the latter enchanting us with the appearance of creatures similar to those in The Mighty Boosh.
 The excessive timber décor and brightly coloured wallpaper in the Driscoll’s family home would not seem out of place in Napoleon Dynamite."